 You can’t tie the knot without a wedding cake – it’s symbolic, traditional and tasty!
 But there are so many different types of wedding cake to choose from.
 Here we share some wedding cake ideas and wedding cake tips to help you get one that’s just right for your perfect day.

 Every wedding has its own distinct style or theme and the cake has to be in harmony with that.
-For instance, a rustic cake will look out of place if you’re hosting a very formal black-tie and ballgown affair.
+For instance, a rustic wedding cake will look out of place if you’re hosting a very formal black-tie and ballgown affair.
 So, leave any wedding cake decisions till after you’re sure about dress style and reception décor.
-You should also consider the nature of the venue, the season, the flower arrangements and possibly the menu.
+You should also consider the nature of the venue, the season, the flower arrangements and possibly even the menu.
+Your wedding cake should complement your theme.

 What do your taste buds tell you?

-Make a shortlist of wedding cake creators and discuss the factors mentioned above.
-Then comes the best bit – the tastings!
+Once you've make a shortlist of wedding cake creators and discussed the chosen theme with them, then comes the best bit – the cake tastings!
 You might have some ideas of your own but be sure to experience a range of different flavours.
 A vanilla and chocolate combo is always popular but don’t be afraid to try something a little bit more adventurous.
 The same goes for fillings – sample as many as you can.
 Guava and mango or hazelnut and mocha might sound a bit offbeat but they work a treat for wedding cakes!

 The finish affects the finances